RhythmusByte/RhythmusByte/README.md

 - [ ] 🌟 Acquire Frontend Skills
 - [ ] ⚡ Get an Internship
 - [ ] 🚀 Learn JavaScript!
-- [ ] ✨ Creating a JavaScript Project
+- [ ] ✨ Create a JavaScript Project
 - [ ] 🎀 Learn Python!
-- [ ] 💫 Creating a Python Project
+- [ ] 💫 Create a Python Project
 - [ ] 🎯 Become a Software Developer
 > The list goes on and on...